AlessandroGnutti/Symmetry-Detection-in-images/README.md

 # Running the code

-Download at IN PROGRESS the .mat files associated to the symmetry stacks for the ICCV17, single axis, testset.
+Download at https://drive.google.com/file/d/1wle6VTbuPhMT3hb2_HAW5cqzJ-hXpvBF/view?usp=sharing the .mat files associated to the symmetry stacks for the ICCV17, single axis, testset.

 Copy the files in /DatasetICCV17/Testset/ref_s/stack/.